Under the Crimes Act 1958, an ‘indictable offence’ covers a range of offences, including:

-If you are charged with an offence “triable summarily” such as Indecent Assault, you or your lawyer will be asked if you consent to the case being dealt with in the Magistrates Court.
-There it will be dealt with either as a Plea Hearing or a Contested Hearing if you have pleaded Not Guilty to the charges against you.
+If you are charged with an offence “triable summarily” and you have pleaded Not Guilty, you will be asked if you consent to the case being dealt with in the Magistrates Court.
+There it will be dealt with either as a Plea Hearing or a Contested Hearing.